Frosted Cranberries are fun, festive, and make a striking garnish for both savory and sweet holiday dishes.

 My daughter turned 21 a few days ago, so when she gets home for Christmas, I’m making a chocolate roulade cake and it will be adorned with these.

-It’s not my very favorite, but I do bake some.
-I’m just definitely not a huge talent in that area.
+I cannot ruin her cake – it’s too important.
+I do bake some, I’m just definitely not a huge talent in that area.

-I do have to say that my pretzels aren’t really half bad.
+I do have to say that my homemade pretzels aren’t really half bad.
 Once I got used to making the pretzel dough I decided that I like making them.

 I also made these Cherry Coke Float Cupcakes that were really, really good, but they’re pretty straightforward to make.